woohoolabs/yang/README.md

 // Setup the request with a body
 $requestBuilder
-    ->withBody(                                                 // You can pass a valid JSON string '{
+    ->withBody(                                                 // You can pass a JSON as string '{
            "data": [
              { "type": "user", "id": "1" },